 PACRA Maintains Entity Ratings of Liberty Power Tech Limited

 Liberty Power Tech has an eight-member board of directors with all members belonging to the Liberty Group, which is principally engaged in the textile sector.
 Mr. Saleem Mukaty, the Chairman, has been associated with the Group in different capacities and is currently chairing the Board with his visionary leadership and vast experience.
-Management team comprises qualified professionals with sufficient experience in various sectors.
-The company has a well defined organizational structure with the CEO reporting to the board.
+The management team comprises qualified professionals with sufficient experience in various sectors.
+The company has a well-defined organizational structure with the CEO reporting to the board.